G2 Research RIP Rounds: Are They Up To The Hype?

 What has testing shown, though?

 Again, there isn't a history of case studies and field reports to draw on.
-What do we know about ammunition performance in real-world shootings that indicates whether or not it would be a suitable self-defense ammunition?
+What do we know about ammunition performance in real-world shootings that indicates whether or not it would be a suitable ammunition?